Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 |147

-- In their past 10 games, the Longhorns have gone over the total three times.
+- In their past 10 contests, the Longhorns have gone over the total three times.

-- Miami (FL) has gone 8-2 over its last 10 contests, with a 6-3 record against the spread in that span.

-- The Hurricanes have gone over the total in five of their last 10 outings.

-- The 77.9 points per game the Longhorns record are 6.2 more points than the Hurricanes give up (71.7).
+- The 77.9 points per game the Longhorns put up are 6.2 more points than the Hurricanes give up (71.7).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.